aryanvar/Cricketers-Info/README.md

 Sourav Ganguly was awarded the Padma Shri in 2004, India's fourth-highest civilian award, in recognition of his distinguished contribution in the field of sports.
 In the latter stages, he was doing well consistently and decided to bid adieu to international cricket after being in a form.
 He retired from international cricket in a Test series against Australia at home in 2008.

 In 2008, he was one of the icon players in the inaugural edition of the Indian Premier League.
 He was the captain of the Kolkata Night Riders.
 Zee Bangla the television channel also appointed him as the host of the reality quiz show titled Dadagiri Unlimited.
 He was also appointed the chairman of CAB's Cricket Development Committee.
 In 2019, Sourav Ganguly was elected as the President of the Board of Cricket Control of India.
 He has been awarded several awards for his outstanding contributions in the field of sports.
 Some of them are Sports Star Person of the Year, Arjuna Award, CEAT Indian Captain of the Year, Padma Shri 2004, Rammohan Roy Award.
 On 20 May 2013, the Government of West Bengal honoured Sourav Ganguly with the Banga Bibhushan Award.

-## Kapil Dev

-Kapil Dev was the greatest pace bowler India has produced, and their greatest fast-bowling allrounder.
-If he had played at any other time - not when Imran Khan, Ian Botham and Richard Hadlee were contemporaries - he would surely have been recognised as the best allrounder in the world.
-In any case he did enough to be voted India's Cricketer of the Century during 2002, ahead of Sunil Gavaskar and Sachin Tendulkar.
-His greatest feats were to lead India almost jauntily, and by his all-round example, to the 1983 World Cup, and to take the world-record aggregate of Test wickets from Hadlee.
-It was the stamina of the marathon runner that took him finally to 431 wickets and only a yard beyond.
-He might not have been quite the bowling equal of Imran, Hadlee or Botham at his best, and his strike rate was less than four wickets per Test, but he was still outstanding in his accuracy and ability to swing the ball, usually away from right-handers.
-And he could hit a ball even more brilliantly than he bowled it, with uncomplicated flair.

-## Lasith Malinga
-Separamadu Lasith Malinga (Sinhala: සෙපරමාදු ලසිත් මාලිංග; born 28 August 1983), nicknamed "Slinga Malinga", is a Sri Lankan former cricketer who is widely regarded as one of the greatest limited overs bowlers of all time.[1][2][3]
-Malinga captained the Sri Lankan 2014 T20 World Cup winning side and is the only bowler to take 4 wickets in 4 balls twice in international cricket.
-Malinga is a right-arm fast bowler that is commonly used as a specialist death bowler, and is well known for his distinctive round-arm action, sometimes referred to as a sling action, hence his aforementioned nickname.[4]
-Malinga announced his retirement from all forms of cricket on 14 September 2021.

 ## Sunil Gavaskar
 Sunil Manohar Gavaskar (born 10 July 1949), is an Indian cricket commentator and former cricketer who represented India and Bombay from 1971 to 1987.
 Gavaskar is acknowledged as one of the greatest Batsman of all time.
 Gavaskar was widely admired for his technique against fast bowling, with a particularly high average of 65.45 against the West Indies, who possessed a four-pronged fast bowling attack regarded as the most vicious in Test history.
 However, most of Gavaskar's centuries against West Indies were against their second string team when their four-pronged attack were not playing together.His captaincy of the Indian team, however, was mentioned as less successful despite of team winning the Benson & Hedges World Championship of Cricket in 1985.
 Turbulent performances of the team led to multiple exchanges of captaincy between Gavaskar and Kapil Dev, with one of Gavaskar's sackings coming just six months before Kapil led India to victory at the 1983 Cricket World Cup.Gavaskar is a recipient of the Indian sports honour of the Arjuna Award and the civilian honour of the Padma Bhushan.He was inducted into the ICC Cricket Hall of Fame in 2009.In 2012, he was awarded the Col CK Nayudu Lifetime Achievement Award for Cricket in India.